jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 - It is NOT helpful that the Cordova team is weak in communications.
 (Please remember they all volunteer for this, and help is needed.)
 - It is NOT helpful that Apple's removes important documents.
 Like [this one](https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/index.html#//apple_ref/doc/uid/TP40016240) that is widely referenced.
 Guess what Apple, there is [this thing called archive.org](https://web.archive.org/web/20150905111538/https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/)
 - It is NOT helpful that both Google and Apple proclaim that the world must use HTTPS to talk to them.
 Thank you Homeland f#ck US
-- It is NOT helpful that the press [contribes issue](http://recode.net/2015/08/27/google-tells-developers-how-to-get-around-apples-new-security-rules-so-they-can-keep-selling-ads/) between Google and Apple.
+- It is NOT helpful that the press [contrives issue](http://recode.net/2015/08/27/google-tells-developers-how-to-get-around-apples-new-security-rules-so-they-can-keep-selling-ads/) between Google and Apple.